If 30%* of us are sensitive, why do we feel so rare?

 1. Culture

 Western culture tends to reward speed, efficiency, achievement, self-promotion, action, competition, decisiveness, and a thicker skin.
 All of these qualities have their place.
-Yet noisy, fast-moving, competitive environments can be overwhelming and leave those with a more sensitive nature feeling as though they do not quite fit or are somehow less capable.
-When the cultural spotlight shines most brightly on those who move quickly and recover with ease, sensitivity can feel invisible or of lesser importance.
+Yet noisy, fast-moving environments can be overwhelming and leave those with a more sensitive nature feeling as though they do not quite fit or are somehow less capable.
+When the spotlight shines most brightly on those who move quickly and recover with ease, sensitivity can feel invisible or of lesser importance.

 2. Relational